Definition of Indirect Tax

 Conclusion

 Indirect taxes form a significant part of any taxation system.
-For example, in the United States, indirect taxes are imposed by the state governments based on different factors but subject to certain federal restrictions.
-For the sake of understanding, a common difference between direct and indirect taxes is that direct taxes are deducted from an individual’s income, while indirect taxes are levied on goods purchased.
+For example, in the United States, indirect taxes are imposed by the state governments based on different factors but are subject to certain federal restrictions.
+For the sake of understanding, a common difference between direct and indirect taxes is that direct taxes are deducted from an individual’s income.
+In contrast, indirect taxes are levied on goods purchased.

-From the perspective of the collector, i.e. the government, indirect taxes reach out to the poorer sections of the society, meaning that the ambit of taxation evenly covers all strata of the society.
-This is in sharp contrast with direct taxes, where low-income groups are exempted from taxes, and the government has to deal with lower tax ambit.
+From the collector’s perspective, i.e., the government, indirect taxes reach out to the poorer sections of society, meaning that taxation evenly covers all strata.
+This sharply contrasts with direct taxes, where low-income groups are exempted from taxes, and the government has to deal with a lower tax ambit.

 Recommended Articles